andyweiss1982/variables/review/do_now.md

 ### Do Now

-Write down the expected output of entering each line of code into a browser Javascript console
+Write down the expected output of each line

 ```js
 1 + 1